 Louis J. Lavigne, Jr.

 After 23 years with Genentech, Inc., Lavigne is now a management consultant specializing in the areas of corporate finance, accounting and strategy.
-He retired as Executive Vice President and Chief Financial Officer of Genentech in March, 2005.
-He joined Genentech in July,1982 and was named Controller in 1983 and built Genentech’s operating financial functions.
+He retired as Executive Vice President and Chief Financial Officer of Genentech in March 2005.
+He joined Genentech in July 1982 and was named Controller in 1983 and built Genentech’s operating financial functions.
 In 1986, he was promoted to Vice President and assumed the CFO position in September 1988.
-He became Senior Vice President in July,1994 and Executive Vice President in March,1997.
+He became Senior Vice President in July 1994 and Executive Vice President in March 1997.
 Lavigne was a member of Genentech’s Executive Committee and chairman of its 401K Plan Committee.
-Genentech's revenues grew significantly during Lavigne’s tenure: from $40 million when he became Controller in 1983, to ~ $300 million when he became CFO in 1988 and were over $6.6 billion in 2005.
+Genentech's revenues grew significantly during Lavigne’s tenure: from $40 million when he became Controller in 1983 to ~ $300 million when he became CFO in 1988 and to over $6.6 billion in 2005.

 Prior to joining Genentech, Lavigne held various financial management roles with Pennwalt Corporation, a chemical and pharmaceutical company.

-He is a member of the Board of Directors of Accuray Incorporated (and Chairman of the Board & Compensation Committee), Zynga, Inc., Depomed, Inc., DocuSign Inc., Novocure Limited, Puppet, Inc. and Rodan & Fields.
-Previously he was a Director and Chairman of the Audit Committee of several other public companies: Allergan, Inc., Arena Pharmaceuticals, BCM Software, Equinix, Kyphon, SafeNet, Inc. and Xenova, PLC.
+He is a member of the Board of Directors of Accuray Incorporated, Alector, Inc., Zynga, Inc., and Rodan & Fields.
+Previously, he was a Director and Chairman of the Audit Committee of several other public companies: Allergan, Inc., Arena Pharmaceuticals, BCM Software, DocuSign Inc., Equinix, Kyphon, SafeNet, Inc. and Xenova, PLC.
 He is also member of the Pacific SW Audit Committee Network of Audit Committee Chairs.

 He is a member of the Board and former Chairman of UCSF Benioff Children's Hospitals and their foundation.